jackattackks/Masters-Business-Analytics-Dominican-University-CA/README.md

 materials from my courses in business analytics

 5501 - projects in python
-5504 - projects done in r
+\n 5504 - projects done in r